Klodii/dog_leash/README.md

 ## What do you need
 <img src="imgs/0_required.jpg" alt="requirements" width="50%"/>

-- 4 meter rope of 10 mm diameter.
-Try to have a light rope, if it is the case go for a smaller diameter best
+- 4 meter rope of 6 mm diameter.
-- another rope, which can be of a different diameter.
-This rope will be used to shorter the leash
+- another rope, which can be of a different diameter, like 4 mm.
+This rope will be used to shorter the leash.
 - 360 degree swivel carabiner